benbjohnson/skybox/README.md

 ### Accounts

-An Account is simply a collection of Users and Projects.
+An Account is simply a collection of Users and Persons.

 ```
 GET /accounts